ChatGPT Sent Me To The ER

 The third item was "Unequal pupils (left clearly smaller, especially in dim light)."

 "Surely not," I thought, and glanced in the mirror.
-And froze.
+And stopped.
 My left pupil was noticeably smaller than my right.
-When I dimmed the lights, the difference became stark.
+When I dimmed the lights, the difference became even more stark.

-ChatGPT's response was unequivocal: "Go to the emergency department.
-Now.
+I told ChatGPT about the pupils, and its response was "Go to the emergency department right now.
 Tell them you want to rule out Horner's syndrome due to possible carotid dissection."

 I scrambled to make a backup plan for my inbound dinner guests, grabbed a friend for support, and headed to the ER.

-The CT scan confirmed ChatGPT's suspicion: my left carotid artery had indeed dissected.
+I got priority access to the CT machine, and a scan confirmed ChatGPT's suspicion: my left carotid artery had indeed dissected.
 The inner wall had torn, allowing blood to leak between the layers of the vessel.
 This created a false channel that compressed the true one, blocking most of that artery's blood flow to my brain.
 This is fairly bad on its own, but comes with an even greater risk of a clot forming that could travel to the brain and cause a stroke.

-I was started on aggressive blood thinners immediately and transferred by ambulance to a stroke center (having six of these to choose from is one of the perks of living in Boston).
+I was started on aggressive blood thinners and immediately transferred by ambulance to a comprehensive stroke center (having six of these to choose from is one of the perks of living in Boston).

 If you've been in emergency departments a few times, you start to notice that you can tell how much danger you're in by how much attention the clinicians pay to you.